 With automation, even newly founded startups can:

-- Streamline all their HR processes
+- Streamline all their HR processes and build automated HR workflows

 - Give new hires a good first impression of their company